SeedSigner/seedsigner/docs/usb_relay.md

 The Pi will take a minute or so to boot up its OS.
 After waiting a bit, try to communicate with the Pi over SSH:
 ```
-ssh pi@raspberrypi.local
+ssh pi@seedsigner.local
 ```

 If you see the following prompt, type `yes` to continue:
 ```
-The authenticity of host 'raspberrypi.local (192.168.2.3)' can't be established.
+The authenticity of host 'seedsigner.local (192.168.2.3)' can't be established.
 ECDSA key fingerprint is SHA256:go4yVgii1GcvyxzhOe03atLn5bl2NhZlOR04tJHBo+k.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```